cdapio/tephra/README.rst

   and performs conflict detection;
 - **Transaction Client** - coordinates start, commit, and rollback of transactions; and
-- **TransactionDataJanitor Coprocessor** - applies filtering to the data read (based on a given transaction's data snapshot) and cleans up any data from old (no longer visible) transaction versions.
+- **TransactionDataJanitor Coprocessor** - applies filtering to the data read (based on a given transaction's state) and cleans up any data from old (no longer visible) transactions.

 Transaction Server
 ..................